octobercms/docs/backend-lists.md

         $this->asExtension('ListController')->index();
     }

-<a name="extending-list-columns" class="anchor" href="#extending-list-columns"></a>
+<a name="extend-list-columns" class="anchor" href="#extend-list-columns"></a>
-## Extending list columns
+### Extending list columns

-You can extend the columns of another controller from outside by calling the `extendListColumns` static method on the controller.
+You can extend the columns of another controller from outside by calling the `extendListColumns` static method on the controller class.
 This method can take two arguments, **$list** will represent the Lists widget object and **$model** represents the model used by the list.
 Take this controller for example:

     class Categories extends \Backend\Classes\Controller
     {